nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 $I_{DD} = 2.5\ \mu A \ \ (Sleep)$

-The above voltages and currents will be provided by the power subsystem
+Therefore, the above voltages and currents will be provided by the power subsystem

 $\ $